(14th) Korea Green Innovation Days (KGID) 2025

 - Semin Kim, Assistant Director, International Cooperation Division, Seoul Metropolitan Government (SMG) - “World Bank and Seoul: Partnership for Global Urban Solutions”

-- Kihwan Kim, Office Director, Colombia office, Korea Environmental Industry & Technology Institute (KEITI) - “Linking Technical Assistance to Sustainable Development: Enabling Finance, Partnerships, and Future Directions”
+- Kihwan Kim, Office Director, Colombia office, Korea Environmental Industry & Technology Institute (KEITI) - “From TA to Investment: KEITI’s Path to Scalable Green Impact”

-- Changgoo Jung, Managing Director, Policy Group, International Contractors Association of Korea (ICAK) - “Introduction to Land and Transport Sector: ODA and International GHG Mitigation Project”
+- Changgoo Jung, Managing Director, Policy Group, International Contractors Association of Korea (ICAK) - “Introduction to financing instruments in the Land and Transport Sector : with Land and Transport ODA & International GHG mitigation”

 - Q&A